vespperhq/vespper/README.md

 ## License 📃

-This project is licensed under the GNU AGPLv3 License - see the [LICENSE](https://github.com/merlinn-co/merlinn/tree/main/LICENSE.md) file for details
+This project is licensed under the Apache 2.0 license - see the [LICENSE](https://github.com/merlinn-co/merlinn/tree/main/LICENSE.md) file for details

 ## Learn more 🔍